-TIA Portal - Work environment > General
+TIA Portal - Work environment > Work environment of the TIA Portal

 10 Configuration with TIA Portal

 10.1 TIA Portal - Work environment

 10.1.1 General

 In this chapter the project engineering of the VIPA CPU in the Siemens TIA Portal is shown.
 Here only the basic usage of the Siemens TIA Portal together with a VIPA CPU is shown.
 Please note that software changes can not always be considered and it may thus be deviations to the description.
 TIA means Totally integrated Automation from Siemens.
 Here your VIPA PLCs may be configured and linked.
 For diagnostics online tools are available.